Skip to main content

 Expand Your Reach by Working With 403(b) Plans

 A 403(b) plan is a retirement plan for employees of nonprofit organizations.
-These are hospitals, healthcare services organizations, public and private colleges, and employees of 501(3)(c) tax-exempt organizations.
-Expanding the reach of your practice to serve 403(b) plans can uncover many opportunities.
+These are hospitals, health care services organizations, public and private colleges, certain governmental entities, churches and church organizations, and employees of 501(c)(3) tax-exempt organizations.

 Here are some similarities between 403(b) and 401(k) plans:

 • Eligible employees put savings into an employer-sponsored plan on a tax-deferred basis.
-They may choose between traditional pre-tax contribution or a Roth contribution.
+They may choose between a traditional pre-tax contribution or a Roth contribution.

 • Annual IRS deferral limits are the same for both.
 The increased contribution limits for those 50 and older are the same as well.